 Participants will first learn about both procedures before being randomly assigned to receive either cTIF or Nissen fundoplication with hiatal hernia repair.
 These patients will be blinded, meaning they will not know what surgery they receive until they complete a follow-up appointment six months after their procedure.

 At this appointment, patients will report their subjective view of the surgery’s effectiveness in preventing reflux.
 By measuring the acidity of patient’s throats, researchers will more objectively determine the degree to which participants still experience reflux.

-Clinicians involved in the study will continue to follow up with patients for five years, during which time they may also collect radiology data to better understand the impacts of the two surgeries over time.
+Clinicians involved in the clinical trial will continue to follow up with patients for five years, during which time they may also collect radiology data to better understand the impacts of the two surgeries over time.

-According to Dr. Buckley, Digestive Health was selected as one of six clinics involved in this study because of the large number of gastroesophageal surgeries performed at the practice, including Nissen fundoplication’s and TIFs.
-“We’re lucky to perform a high volume of these types surgeries and happy to contribute to this important work with our friends at the Mayo Clinic,” he says.
+Digestive Health was selected as one of six clinics involved in this clinical trial because of the large number of gastroesophageal surgeries performed at the practice, including Nissen fundoplication’s and TIFs.
+“We’re lucky to perform a high volume of these types surgeries and happy to contribute to this important work with our friends at the Mayo Clinic,” shares Dr. Buckley.

-Other Digestive Health practitioners contributing to the trial are gastroenterologist David Tang, MD, and Elisa Furay, MD.
-Alongside her role as the Medical Director of Digestive Health’s Heartburn and Esophageal Disorders Center, Dr. Furay serves as Dr. Buckley’s surgical partner.
-While Dr. Tang is not a surgeon, he plays a crucial role in surgical care at the clinic because of the center’s integrated approach to digestive health care.
+Other Digestive Health practitioners contributing to the trial are UT Health Austin gastroenterologist David Tang, MD, and Elisa Furay, MD, who serves as the Medical Director of the Heartburn and Esophageal Disorders speciality practice within Digestive.
+Dr. Furay also serves as Dr. Buckley’s surgical partner.

 “In our clinic, we’ve got gastroenterology and surgery working side by side,” says Dr. Buckley.
 “To make the best decisions for patients, we like to do things collaboratively.”